Our products

 Clams (already opened) 1-2 min At the end (just to heat) Hot

 The rule: each ingredient has its moment.
-Adding them in the correct order ensures that everything is perfectly cooked and nothing becomes rubbery or falls apart.
+Adding them in the correct order ensures that everything is perfectly cooked and nothing turns rubbery or falls apart.

 Zarzuela allows for a lot of flexibility, but some combinations work better: